hsnlab/escape/escape/doc/source/index.rst

 Only the changed entries are required to be defined in the additional configuration files.
-The additional config can be added only in JSON format, but the structure of the configuration has to strictly follows the default configuration.
+The additional config can be added only in JSON format, but the structure of the configuration has to strictly follow the default configuration.

 ESCAPE merges the additional configuration with the basic configuration file to create the running configuration held in the memory.